Notes on performance testing (or load-testing)¶

 - Node10 HTTP template with Express.js

 - Python3 HTTP template with gevent/flask

 Communicate your intent to the project so that we can ensure you haven't missed anything and can share results we have obtained during our own testing.
 Asking arbitary questions out of context will result in a poor interaction with the community and project.

 The method and approach should be documented including any important details such as the networking between the test machine and the cluster under test.
 The Linux version, Kubernetes version, the OpenFaaS component versions, the Docker version and the underlying filesystem being used.
 The specs of both the test cluster and the test runner including the network overlay driver being used for Kubernetes.

 - Using an inappropriate method

-There is a differnce between performance testing and Denial of Service DoS attacks.
-Use tools which allow a gradual ramp-up and controlled conditions such as jMeter, LoadRunner or Gattling.
+siege).
+You should use tools which allow a gradual ramp-up and controlled conditions such as hey, jMeter, LoadRunner or Gattling.